Ultrametric spaces of branches on arborescent singularities: Introduction

 {\em there are two terms equal and the third is not less than the equal terms.
-Here $m_0(f,g)$ denotes the intersection multiplicity of the branches $f=0, g=0$ and} $\mbox{ord } f$ {\em stands for the order of $f$. }'' \end{quote}
+Here $m_0(f,g)$ denotes the intersection multiplicity of the branches $f=0, g=0$ and} $\mbox{ord } f$ {\em stands for the order of $f$. }'' \end{quotation}

 Denote by $Z_f \subset (\C^2, 0)$ the \emph{branch} (that is, the germ of irreducible curve) defined by the equation $f =0$.
 One has analogously the branches $Z_g, Z_h$.
 Looking at the inverses of the previous quotients: